oddbird/oddleventy/content/blog/2025/size-preferences.md

   we can't do that while also matching a user preference _exactly_.

-So global preference are limited, and will never provide a perfect solution.
+So global preferences are limited, and will never provide a perfect solution.
-We need some way for authors to adapt those preferences to be more appropriate for a given context, and a page-zoom option for users to make final adjustment on a site-by-site basis.
+We need some way for authors to adapt those preferences to be more appropriate for a given context, and a page-zoom option for users to make final adjustments on a site-by-site basis.

 But the global setting should mean _something_, and ideally it's a value users are comfortable changing